12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 Pros

-- Completely free with an intuitive interface
+- Completely free with a simple interface

 - Over 50,000 movies and shows